 As provided in Section 121.4501, Florida Statutes, eligible FRS members may elect to participate in the Investment Plan in lieu of the FRS defined benefit plan.
 School employees participating in DROP are not eligible to participate in the Investment Plan.
-Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
-Benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
+Employer and employee contributions, including amounts contributed to individual member's accounts, are defined by law, but the ultimate benefit depends in part on the performance of investment funds Benefit terms, including contribution requirements, for the Investment Plan are established and may be amended by the Florida Legislature.
 The Investment Plan is funded with the same employer and employee contribution rates that are based on salary and membership class (Regular Class, Elected County Officers, etc.), as the FRS defined benefit plan.
 Contributions are directed to individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.

-Costs of administering plan, including the FRS Financial Guidance Program, are funded through an employer contribution of 0.04 percent of payroll and by forfeited benefits of plan members.
-Allocations to the investment member's accounts during the 2015-16 fiscal year were as follows:
+Allocations to the investment member's accounts during the 2016-17 fiscal year were as follows: